NEYXHQ/Evaluation-Hub/research-projects/AI/papers/readme.md

 ## List of Tables
 Describes tables included in the document that summarize key concepts, methodologies, and results from various few-shot learning studies.

+# Comparative ML Algos to enhance blockchain
+The study addresses the challenge of detecting fraudulent transactions in blockchain networks, a longstanding problem affecting economic stability and user trust.
+The paper evaluates various supervised machine learning models to identify fraudulent transactions, aiming to provide insights into the best-performing algorithms.